 Composition

 Fiberglass composition shingles are the most common type of shingle used today.
-They are highly durable, protect the roof from UV rays, provide some fire resistance, and can help prevent mold, algae and fungus growth.
-There are three main types of modern composition shingles: 3-tab, laminate and architectural.
+They are highly durable, protect the roof from UV rays and provide Class-A fire resistance.
 Composition shingles feature a fiberglass mat which is coated with mineral fillers and asphalt, which makes them waterproof.
 The top layer is then embedded with a layer of ceramic granules.
 The material is lightweight so it can be installed on almost any roof without additional structural support.

 Dimensional

 Dimensional shingles (also known as laminate shingles) are a composition shingle that has a second layer fused to the base shingle, which doubles its thickness.
 This gives them a three-dimensional appearance and makes them more durable.
 They are available in the traditional style, which looks a lot like cedar shingles, or in a variety of designer styles ranging from rustic old world styles to ornate decorative looks.
 Dimensional shingles are an upgrade from 3-tab shingles and last longer than traditional 3-tabs.
-They come with a manufacturer’s warranty.
+They come with a manufacturer’s lifetime warranty for single family dwellings.

 Architectural